milanaryal/milanaryal.github.io/_posts/2015/2015-02-19-implementing-medium-inspired-estimated-reading-time-into-jekyll.md

 To get the actual estimated rounded value in a whole number reading time we code more here.

-What some of the following Liquid tag(s) do for us:
+What some of the following Liquid tags do for us:

 * `content`: Your current post content on a page [^content]
 * `strip_html`: Remove all the HTML tags in a page content